GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q3/index.md

 ::::

 <figure class="align-default">
-    <figcaption>The figure shows three images taken by the drone during flight on 6 July 2024, showing the transition between cultivated field and native area (left) and examples of tree canopy in the field site area (middle and right).
-This figure highlights the challenges of validating the site, where the surface reflectance properties vary strongly and individual sight lines may land on tree canopy, shadow or somewhere in between.</figcaption>
+    <figcaption>The Figure shows three images taken by the drone during flight on 6 July 2024, showing the transition between cultivated field and native area (left) and examples of tree canopy in the field site area (middle and right).
+This Figure highlights the challenges of validating the site, where the surface reflectance properties vary strongly and individual sight lines may land on tree canopy, shadow or somewhere in between.</figcaption>
 </figure>

 ## Summary of Band-by-Band Matching

 :::{figure} ./2024Q3-Matchup.png

-The figure shows comparison data for each platform.
+The Figure shows comparison data for each platform.
 Black dots represent data that were collected prior to this quarter.
 Coloured symbols represent data that were collected in this quarter.
 The diagonal line in each panel shows the one-to-one correspondence between field and satellite data.
 Note that this diagonal line does NOT show the line of best fit.
 It is plotted this way to highlight any trends where the data may be biased away from the line of one-to-one